-No matter where we move to it will take money

-Just a little from each one and the money is made v

-let the Lord say how much.
-Don't wait to see v

-others will do, but send what the Lord lays upon heart to give, to Eld.
-C. E. Mann, Greentop, Mo
+No matter where we move to it will take money.
+Just a little from each one and the money is made up; let the Lord say how much.
+Don't wait to see what others will do, but send what the Lord lays upon your heart to give, to Eld.
+C. E. Mann, Greentop, Mo.